William Beaumont Army Medical Center

 In order to ensure world-class outcomes for the facility design and operational concepts, a criteria checklist was used to track and confirm HDR’s success throughout the development of the project.
 Design criteria addressing patient and staff safety, infection control, care coordination, technology integration, as well as visibility, workplace efficiency, and ways to improve patient outcomes were reviewed, discussed and implemented with great success.

-The HDR project team sought to create a state-of-the-art, world-class military medical centre that is sustainable, adaptable and flexible to support the required healthcare delivery.
+The HDR project team sought to create a state-of-the-art, world-class military medical center that is sustainable, adaptable and flexible to support the required healthcare delivery.
 Finishes, both exterior and interior will include native stone, as well as colors, patterns, and textures that are akin to the culture and geography of the area, and spacious windows allowing abundant light deep into the buildings.
 This also allows for nature and garden views along with the nearby Franklin Mountains.
-Evidence-based design and patient/family centred care concepts were incorporated into the aesthetically pleasing design with environmental context in harmony with the Fort Bliss and El Paso communities.
+Evidence-based design and patient/family centered care concepts were incorporated into the aesthetically pleasing design with environmental context in harmony with the Fort Bliss and El Paso communities.
 The best strategies in hospital construction and patient care such as evidence-based design, leadership in energy and environmental design guidelines, and the military’s new gold standard for medical facilities, “world-class design” were incorporated.

 "This facility highlights the best in USACE engineering and construction," said Brig.
 Gen. Paul.
 E. Owen, Commander, Southwestern Division.
 "Together, with our many partners, we have incorporated the principles of quality engineering, quality construction and quality care to deliver a world-class facility to our Soldiers and their families."